al1brn/geonodes/docs/Trees.md

 with gn.Tree("A Tree for modifier") as tree:

     cube = gn.Mesh.Cube()

+    # Some stupid computations !

     pos = cube.verts.position

+    # Call the tree Node "SUB Add two values" with values for both sockets
+    # Get the result form the Sum socket
     a = my_group.add_two_values(a=pos.x, b=pos.y).sum

+    # Call the tree Node "SUB Multiply two values" with values for both sockets
+    # Get the result form the Sum socket
     b = my_group.multiply_two_values(a=pos.x, b=pos.y).product

     pos.x = a + b

     cube.verts[0].position = pos